jsie7/ssm-benchmark/README.md

 - `dataloaders/` is an adapted implementation of the code provided in the [S5 repository](https://github.com/lindermanlab/S5/tree/main).

 ## Requirements & Installation
 To run the code on your own machine, run `pip install -r requirements.txt`.
-Then, install `mamba-ssm` in development mode with `pip install -e xy`.
+Then, install `mamba-ssm` in development mode with `pip install mamba-1.1.4/`.
+Finally, build the `accelerated-scan` package by running `python -m build` in the `accelerated-scan-0.1.2/` folder and install it with `pip install accelerated-scan-0.1.2/`.
+(**Warning:** The `accelerated-scan` version shipped with this repo only requires `torch >= 2.0.0`, i.e., the `triton` method will not work properly.)

 ## Data Preparation
 See the dataloaders [README](dataloaders/README.md) for more details.